ProjectSynchro/com.artemis_rgb.Artemis/README.md

 ### Using a Wooting?

-Enable the `device=all` permission in Flatseal, or by typing the following in a console:
+If the keyboard doesn't work, try enabling the `device=all` permission in Flatseal, or by typing the following in a console:

 `flatpak override com.artemis_rgb.Artemis --device=all`